 The "NefEventExposureSubsc" data structure may also include:

 - the description of the event reporting information as "eventsRepInfo" attribute.

+- a specific Data Access Profile Identifier as "dataAccProfId" attribute, if the feature "DataAccProfileId" is supported and the subscribed events including "MS_QOE_METRICS", "MS_CONSUMPTION", "MS_NET_ASSIST_INVOCATION", "MS_DYN_POLICY_INVOCATION", and/or "MS_ACCESS_ACTIVITY".

 The "NefEventSubs" data structure shall include: